Irpan98/CatAdopt/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
+This App listing Cat You Can Adopt!

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+really looking forward to jetpack compose.
+Finnaly its here. better than i expect, I really-really enjoy using jetpack compose

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->